JohanCarlsen/in3200/wave-equation-solver/oblig1_src_jlcarlse/README.txt

-This program was made on macOS, so in order to bypass the Apple Clang, the serial_part is built like this:
+This program was made on macOS, so in order to bypass the Apple Clang, the GNU compiler version 12 is specifically used.

+The serial_part is built like this:

 > gcc-12 allocate_2D_array.c compute_numerical_error.c deallocate_2D_array.c one_fast_time_step.c first_time_step.c one_regular_time_step.c serial_main.c -o main.exe